bkputnam/svg-renderer/README.md

 [Highcharts PHP Source (github)](https://github.com/highslide-software/highcharts.com/blob/master/exporting-server/php/php-batik/index.php)

+## Setup

+The easiest way to get this running is `./gradlew deployLocal` if you already have a standard GlassFish server in `/opt/`.
+The second easiest way is `./gradlew war` and then copying/uploading the war file to wherever you need.

-This server is configured to listen at http://[host]/highcharts-export-web
+This server is configured to listen at http://[host]/highcharts-export-web.
 It expects a post request using `enctype="multipart/form-data"` with the following parameters:

 <table>
 	<tr>